Managing Chemo Side Effects: Temperature Regulation

 I’ve been on chemotherapy in one form or another for almost 8 years straight now.
 Anyone living with cancer has undoubtedly heard people say how terrible chemo is, that it’s poison to our bodies, and that it’s worse than the cancer itself.

-I’m no medical expert, but I know this for sure.
-Chemo has saved my life.
-Had I not started and continued doing chemotherapy, I would have died years ago.
+I’m no medical expert, but I know this for sure: chemo has saved my life.
+Had I not started and continued with chemotherapy, I would have died years ago.
 Initially, I was given just months to live.
-Chemotherapy (and radiation) has defeated nearly all my cancer and pushed me into a near complete remission.
+Chemotherapy (and radiation) has defeated nearly all my cancer and pushed me into a near-complete remission.

 Yet this is a far cry from a picture of rainbows and roses.
 Chemo takes a toll on you, especially when you’re on it for years.
-I think I’ve experienced almost every side effect known to chemo patients and my husband and I are always trying to find new ways to alleviate those negative side effects.
+I think I’ve experienced almost every side effect known to chemo patients.
+My husband and I are always trying to find new ways to alleviate those negative side effects.

-In this article, I want to touch on 2 of those sucky side effects and then share some ways I’ve found relief.
+In this article, I want to touch on two of those sucky side effects and then share some ways I’ve found relief.

 Featured Forum

-Chemo can cause havoc on your body's ability to regulate temperature.
+Chemo can wreak havoc on your body's ability to regulate temperature.
 Some treatments can also lead to menopause with hot flashes.1

 Since my type of breast cancer loves estrogen, the treatments I've done (and still do) have pushed me into menopause.
 I went into menopause at the ripe age of 23!
 While that has some pros, it has far more cons — especially at such a young age.
 One of those cons has been hot flashes and night sweats.

-I know hot flashes are different with every woman.
+I know hot flashes are different for every woman.
 For some, they are not that bad or don't happen at all.
 For others, like me, they were terrible.
-I'd wake up drenched in sweat or I'd be out somewhere and start burning up from the inside out.
-This process also caused me to gain weight and it created mood swings and angry or sad emotions.
+I'd wake up drenched in sweat, or I'd be out somewhere and start burning up from the inside out.
+This process also caused me to gain weight, and it created mood swings and angry or sad emotions.

 Thankfully, I'm past all this now.
 But it was terrible at the time, so I feel for you if you’re there now.

-- I always carried a little folding fan or a battery-powered fan in my purse when I felt a fire starting inside.
+- Portable fan: I always carried a small folding fan or a battery-powered fan in my bag.

-- I made sure my bed sheets were light and airy.
-No heavy cotton.
+- Bedding: I made sure my bed sheets were light and airy.
+No heavy cotton fabrics.

-- I tried to dress in layers I could quickly remove when needed.
+- Wearing layers: I tried to dress in layers I could quickly remove when needed.

 Several cancer therapies interfere with how the body regulates its temperature.
 It’s often due to dehydration.2